bitcoin-abe/bitcoin-abe/README.md

 Slow startup
 ------------

-Reading the block file takes far too long: hours on PostgreSQL and days on SQLite3.
-(We hope to improve the speed soon.)
+Reading the block file takes much too long, several hours or even days.
 However, if you use a persistent database, Abe remembers where it stopped reading and starts more quickly the second time.

 Web server
 ----------